yiisoft/yii2/docs/guide/installation.md

 In order to run this script in your browser, you must make sure it's within a web directory, and then access `http://hostname/path/to/yii-app/requirements.php` in your browser.

-Yii 2 requires PHP 5.4.0 or higher.
-Yii has been tested with the [Apache HTTP server](http://httpd.apache.org/) and [Nginx HTTP server](http://nginx.org/) on Windows and Linux.
-Yii may also be usable on other web servers and platforms, provided that PHP 5.4 or higher is supported.

 Recommended Apache Configuration
 --------------------------------

 Yii is ready to work with a default Apache web server configuration.
-As a security measure, Yii comes with `.htaccess` files in the Yii framework folder to deny access to those restricted resources.
+As a security measure, Yii comes with `.htaccess` files in the Yii framework folder to deny access to the application's restricted resources.

-By default, requests for pages in a Yii-based site go through the bootstrap file, usually named `index.php`, and placed in the application's `web` directory.
+By default, requests for pages in a Yii-based site go through the bootstrap file, usually named `index.php`, and placed in the application's home directory.
 The result will be URLs in the format `http://hostname/index.php/controller/action/param/value`.

 To hide the bootstrap file in your URLs, add `mod_rewrite` instructions to the `.htaccess` file in your web document root (or add the instructions to the virtual host configuration in Apache's `httpd.conf` file, `Directory` section for your webroot).